anvil-works/leiningen/doc/TUTORIAL.md

 This tutorial will briefly cover project structure, dependency management, running tests, the REPL, and topics related to deployment.

-or [Maven](https://maven.apache.org/) in anger: don't panic.
-Leiningen is designed For those of you new to the JVM who have never touched [Ant](https://ant.apache.org/) with you in mind.
-This tutorial will help you get started and explain Leiningen's take on project automation and JVM-land dependency management.

 ## Getting Help

 Also keep in mind that Leiningen ships with fairly comprehensive help;